 Hans Hofmann (1880-1966).
 His incredible imagery inspired his students as well as artists throughout the world.
 From his smaller works on paper to his larger paintings, they are all unique and powerful.
-Hoffman has been called a Fauvist, Cubist, but is mostly referred to as a key artist of Abstract Expressionism.
+Hofmann has been called a Fauvist, Cubist, but is mostly referred to as a key artist of Abstract Expressionism as well as creating a teaching definition of abstract art.
 He used aspects of all these styles to create his own personal style.

 Hofmann’s famous push pull theory, a culmination of many of his ideas, describes the plasticity of three-dimensionality translated to two-dimensionality.
 Shapes, colors, lines, calligraphic squiggles, and use of space always echo the reality found in nature, but its structure rather than its appearance.
 In his search for the real (as he titled his book, “The Search for the Real and Other Essays” ) Hofmann produced a new type of landscape, one that is composed, not of trees and land, but of the tension between its space, form, color and planes.
 The key to Hofmann’s paintings is his passion for nature, whether perceived on location, from memory, or imagination.
 He incessantly probed natural elements, focusing on volume, and geometric forms in positive and negative spaces.
 It was the object, he said, that creates the negative or positive space, not, as traditionally conceived, that an object is placed in a space.
 If an object creates space, then it is light that creates form.
 Similarly, light makes color in nature, but color creates light in painting.